storkjs/patch-diff/README.md

 - `patcher.get(path)` - returns the value at path of object (json path), this is a reference
 - `patcher.remove(path)` - removes the value at path
 - `patcher.apply(patch, path)` - this is the most important one, it allows you to patch the wrapped object with partial object (the patch)
+- `patcher.override(fullDocument, path, options)` - sort of like assign or set.
+  Completly replaces the previous values at the specificed `path` with `fullDocument`.

-the patch structure should be the same on a specific path, undefined values are ignored while every other is treated as assiginemnts
+  The patch structure should be the same on a specific path, undefined values are ignored while every other is treated as assignments

+apply, override and remove methods modifies the wrapped object

+each leaf in the patch is checked agains the matching wrapped object tree at the path, if there is a difference it is tracked and emitted

+PatchDiff extends EventEmitter

+this means you can add event handlers

+event names are the path you want to listen to changes on

 ## Concepts